lgalmant/pyannote-db-plumcot/README.md

 TheBigBangTheory,The Big Bang Theory,https://www.imdb.com/title/tt0898266/,http://www.tv.com/shows/the-big-bang-theory/
 ```

-## One sub-directory per series

-For each series in `series.txt`, there is a corresponding sub-directory called after its CamelCase identifier into the scripts folder and into the data folder.

-# movies.txt

 `movies.txt` contains one line per movies.
 Each line provides a (CamelCase) identifier of the movie series, the episode number, a full name, a link to its IMDB.com page, and a link to its TV.com page.

 ```
 $ cat movies.txt
-StarWars,03,Star Wars: Episode III - Revenge of the Sith,https://www.imdb.com/title/tt0121766/,http://www.tv.com/movies/star-wars-episode-iii-revenge-of-the-sith/
+StarWars,3,Star Wars: Episode III - Revenge of the Sith,https://www.imdb.com/title/tt0121766/,http://www.tv.com/movies/star-wars-episode-iii-revenge-of-the-sith/
 ```

-## One sub-directory per movies
+## One sub-directory per series / movies

-For each movies in `movies.txt`, there is a corresponding sub-directory called after its CamelCase identifier into the scripts folder and into the data folder.
+For each entries in `series.txt` and `movies.txt`, there is a corresponding sub-directory called after its CamelCase identifier into the scripts folder and into the data folder.

 # Scripts